 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Simple, savoury, yet yummy quiche made with homemade pastry and a delicious flavour that is perfect for any time of the day!
+A simple, savoury, yet yummy ham leek and mushroom quiche made with homemade pastry that is perfect for any time of the day!

 Ham, Leek and Mushroom Quiche